Mexican journalist murdered in Tijuana, 2nd in a week

 Maldonado had collaborated with many outlets, but recently was doing a internet, radio and television show, “Brebaje,” focused on local news.

-Last Monday, photographer Margarito Martínez was gunned down outside his home.
-He was well-known for covering the crime scene in violence-plagued Tijuana.
+Another Tijuana journalist, photographer Margarito Martínez, was gunned down outside his home on Jan.
+17. He was well known for covering the crime scene in the violence-plagued city.
 He worked for the local news outlet Cadena Noticias, as well as for other national and international media outlets.

+There has been no indication the murders are connected.
+Tijuana has been torn by drug violence as rival cartels battle for control of lucrative border smuggling points and the Tijuana street-level drug trade.

+Mexico is the Western Hemisphere's most violent country for journalists, according to the Committee to Protect Journalists.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.